-The Continuum of Support framework (Figure 2) supports a whole-school approach to ensure that staff, students and parents feel welcome, safe and secure.
+The Continuum of Support framework (Figure 2) supports a whole-school approach to planning for the return to school and helps to ensure that staff, students and parents feel welcome, safe and secure.
 It also recognises that some students will require more targeted intervention and planning to help them reconnect with their school community and re-engage with learning.